Chapjae/portfolio/README.md

 *When a user clicks on this image, a new tab will open in their browser and take them to the Horiseon refactor project.*

 ![Placeholder Project](./assets/images/image3.png)
-*Currently, there are four folder icons that serve as placeholders for future projects that will be linked to this website.
+*These folder icons serve as placeholders for future projects that will be linked to this website.
+Currently, the first folder icons links to the class prework project, but will be replaced in the future.
 They have a simple animation that will play when the user hovers over them.*

 ![Footer](./assets/images/image4.png)
 *The footer contains two links that will open a new tab in the user's browser and navigate to their specific external links.*